ngx-ree/ControlPanelsScripts/README.md

 NAME TAGS
 kOS name tagging for the 'lnd65.ks' script is as follows:
-- `solpan` - Solar panels to be extended/retracted, manually in the `switches` stack.
+- 'solpan' - Solar panels to be extended/retracted, manually in the `switches` stack.

 See tooltips for more information.